 Are you tired of rotating your arms to grind your meat?
 Get an electric meat grinder.
 It’s the same as the manual meat grinder but uses a motor to grind the meat.

-I’m not going to recommend a manual meat grinder unless you are short on cash and don’t need to grind a lot of meat within a specific period.
+I don’t recommend a manual meat grinder unless you are short on cash and don’t need to grind a lot of meat within a specific period.

 But why an electric meat grinder?